NJ 'Werewolf' Killer To Be Released From VA Mental Institution

-A New Jersey man who thought he was killing a werewolf when he attacked a stranger at an Alexandria store is set to be released from a mental institution soon, a report says.
+A New Jersey man who thought he was killing a werewolf when he attacked an Alexandria store manager is set to be released from a mental institution soon, a report says.

-Pankaj Bhasin, 37, killed Bradford Jackson, a window store manager, in 2018.
+Pankaj Bhasin, 37, killed Bradford Jackson, a stranger to him, in 2018.
 A year later, a Virginia court determined that Bhasin was legally insane at the time of the killing, the Washington Post reported at the time.

 Doctors at the Northern Virginia Mental Health Institute now say he's well enough to leave the facility after two years of treatment, and a judge has agreed to allow him a conditional release, NBC4 reports.